minetest-mods-camp/arena_lib/DOCS.md

 * `player_properties`: same
 * `team_properties`: same (it won't work if `teams` hasn't been declared)

-### 2.1 Per server configuration
+### 1.1 Per server configuration
 There are also a couple of settings that can only be set in game via `/minigamesettings`.
 This because different servers might need different parameters.
 They are:
 * `hub_spawn_point`: where players will be teleported when a match _in your mod_ ends.
 Default is `{ x = 0, y = 20, z = 0 }`
 * `queue_waiting_time`: the time to wait before the loading phase starts.
 It gets triggered when the minimium amount of players has been reached to start the queue.
 Default is 10

 > **BEWARE**: as you noticed, the hub spawn point is bound to the very minigame.
 In fact, there is no global spawn point as arena_lib could be used even in a survival server that wants to feature just a couple minigames.
 If you're looking for a hub manager because your goal is to create a full minigame server, have a look at my other mod [Hub Manager](https://gitlab.com/zughy-friends-minetest/hub-manager).
 Also, if you want to be sure to join the same arena/team with your friends, you need to install my other mod [Parties](https://gitlab.com/zughy-friends-minetest/parties)

-### 2.2 Privileges
+### 1.2 Privileges
 * `arenalib_admin`: allows to use a few more commands

-### 2.3 Commands
+### 1.3 Commands
 A couple of general commands are already declared inside arena_lib, them being:

 * `/quit`: quits a game
 * `/all`: writes in the arena global chat
 * `/t`: writes in the arena team chat (if teams are enabled)

-#### 2.3.1 Admins only
+#### 1.3.1 Admins only
 A couple more are available for players having the `arenalib_admin` privilege:

 * `/minigamesettings mod`: change `mod` settings
-* `/arenakick player_name`: kicks a player out of an ongoing game
+* `/arenakick player_name`: kicks a player out of an ongoing game, no matter the mod
 * `/forceend mod arena_name`: forcibly ends an ongoing game

 Those aside, you need to connect a few functions with your mod in order to use them.
-The best way is with commands and again I suggest you the [ChatCmdBuilder](https://rubenwardy.com/minetest_modding_book/en/players/chat_complex.html) by rubenwardy.
+The best way is with commands and I suggest you [ChatCmdBuilder](https://rubenwardy.com/minetest_modding_book/en/players/chat_complex.html) by rubenwardy.
 [This](https://gitlab.com/zughy-friends-minetest/block_league/-/blob/master/commands.lua) is what I came up with in my Block League minigame, which relies on arena_lib.
 As you can see, I declared a `local mod = "block_league"` at the beginning, because it's how I stored my mod inside the library.
 Also, I created the support for both the editor and the chat commands.

-### 2.4 Callbacks
+### 1.4 Callbacks
 To customise your mod even more, there are a few empty callbacks you can use.
 They are:
 * `arena_lib.on_enable(mod, function(arena, p_name)`: use it to run more checks before enabling an arena.
 Must return true if all conditions are met
 * `arena_lib.on_disable(mod, function(arena, p_name)`: use it to run more checks before disabling an arena.
 Must return true if all conditions are met